JacobRose43/YelpCamp/README.md

 # exerciseProject
-YelpCamp project only for practice //udemy - Colt Steele
+YelpCamp project only for practice